Bhattacharya-Lab/RNAmark/README.md

 # Are RNA modeling transformers created equal?
 A large-scale study.

-by Sumit Tarafder, Rahmatullah Roche, Debswapna Bhattacharya
+by Sumit Tarafder, Rahmatullah Roche and Debswapna Bhattacharya

 ## RNAmark
 **RNAmark** repository contains the predicted coordinate files (pdb) and materials related to our large scale study on four transformer based deep learning methods for RNA 3D structure prediction: